AmplifierDevel/Aspiranet/README.md

 - When a tweet is posted on the Aspiranet Twitter account, the website is rebuilt of website
 - When an event is created on Eventbrite an Event Page containing the information is created in Contentful (and the website is rebuilt)

- Emails are sent automatically for the 5 following cases:
+ Emails are sent from [Zapier](https://www.zapier.com) automatically for the 5 following cases:

- *  When a visitor makes a donation, an email is sent automatically
+ *  When a visitor makes a donation, an email is sent automatically to that visitor
- *  When a visitor submits the contact form
+ *  When a visitor submits the contact form, an email is sent automatically to that visitor
- *  When a visitor signs up to join the email list
+ *  When a visitor signs up to join the email list, an email is sent automatically to that visitor
- *  When a visitor submits the fostering contact form
+ *  When a visitor submits the fostering contact form, an email is sent automatically to that visitor
  *  When an event page is created, a staff member from Aspiranet will receive a notification of the page creation